-Located in central South Island of New Zealand, Mount Cook Road is a very scenic drive following the length of Lake Pukaki, a glacial lake that has become famous for its milky-blue color.
+Located in the Canterbury region, on the South Island of New Zealand, Mount Cook Road is a very scenic drive along the turquoise coloured Lake Pukaki.
 It's one of the best coastal drives in the world.

-The road, also known as State Highway 80, is asphalted.
-It’s 54.7 km long running along the shore of the Lake Pukaki.
+Part of the State Highway 80, the scenic road is totally paved and runs along the western shore of the milky-blue color Lake Pukaki.
 The road is pretty straight with not too many sharp bends, so it allows for easy driving.
 However, there is one one-lane bridge you will have to cross when you get closer to Mount Cook National Park.
-The road ends in the Mount Cook National Park.
-Driving up to Mount Cook you constantly feel the desire to stop, jump out of your car, take loads of pictures and just take a breath to soak in the beauty around you.
-The lake is another long large jewel in the Mackenzie Basin.